 Internships are available for students seeking work experience related to their career interests.
-These are listed in "Career Connections", the Center's online database to which all students have an account.
+These are listed in the Berg Career Vault, the Center's online database to which all students have an account.
 Part-time, off-campus, and summer job opportunities are displayed on the Center's bulletin board in Seegers Union.
 The Career Center takes an active approach to helping students identify potential employers.
 Each year, representatives from a variety of fields come to campus to interview students for full-time employment and internships.
-Hundreds of positions are entered into the Career Connections database each year for students to access.
+Hundreds of positions are entered into the Berg Career Vault database each year for students to access.
 In addition, links on the Career Center's web page (www.muhlenberg.edu/careercenter) help students learn about other opportunities.
-Internship and job fairs are held both on and off-campus each year.
+Internship and job fairs are held both on and off-campus each year